TadeQQ/tinder-for-movies/README.md

 # Tinder for movies
-Objective: create a single-page application for selecting a movie to watch using your phone.
+It is Single-page application for selecting a movie to watch using your phone.
-Functional description
-• Assume you have a backend that returns the following data structure on GET on

 ```
+Example data.
 /recommendations
 [{
 id: “1and3011”,